ttu/securing-web-api/README.md

 POST /orders/

 ### Non-authenticated post endpoint
-# Same as authenticated, but without authentication
+# Send message to customer support
-POST /orders/
+POST /support/messages

 ### Endpoint with CPU expensive operation that will block the server
 # Create reports of orders, users etc.